 - Reservations for undergraduate groups may be made and approved through the Undergraduate Programs Business Office.
 Graduate Programs should address their requests through the Dean’s office.

-- Food and drink are allowed in Haslam 201 only after 5pm during the business week for an approved meeting.
+- Food and drink are allowed in HBB 201 only after 5pm during the business week for an approved meeting.

 - All tables and chairs must be wiped and cleaned off before leaving and trash must be put in appropriate containers.

 - If a spill happens on the carpet or the tile, call 865-946-7777 immediately.
 This is Facilities Services’ after-hours line and they will send someone as soon as possible.
 Failure to report a spill to Facilities Services will result in the organization losing their privileges for booking HBB 201.